 Copper & Kings Absinthe Blanche

-Following the lead of 19th century European distillers, Leopold Brothers Absinthe Verte starts with an imported Chilean pisco base to which the traditional absinthe botanicals are added.
+Following the lead of 19th-century European distillers, Leopold Brothers Absinthe Verte starts with an imported Chilean pisco base to which the traditional absinthe botanicals are added.
 Following distillation, the spirit is colored using natural ingredients such as lemon balm and hyssop to produce the verdant glow.

 Utilizing methods that were used in the Belle Époche era in the 1890s, Redux Absinthe is the result of years of experimentation and digging into countless historical texts in order to find the optimal blend of herbs and spices.
 Redux is rich in anise, citrus, and licorice with a long, tantalizing, anise-filled finish.

 Made by the husband and wife team of Kevin and Stacey Herson, Doc’s is the first legal absinthe made in Brooklyn.
 It’s distilled from malted spelt and barley and infused with ten different botanicals.
 The primary flavors are wormwood, anise, fennel, and mint.
 The licorice flavor, though, plays second fiddle, making it a great absinthe for a variety of cocktails.

 - How to Drink Absinthe and Live to Tell the Tale

 - The 12 Best Spirits For Gimlets, According To Bartenders

 - Celebrate Oktoberfest With These 10 German Spirits And Liqueurs

 - How To Make A Perfect Bouillabaisse At Home